kolbin90/Targeter-Old/README.md

 To mark your target just swipe left (like if you want to delete it) and choose "Succeed" or "Failed".

-To delete target swipe left and choose "Delete".
+To delete target tap on target and press delete at the new view

 ## License